lukasz-dziedziczak/lukasz-dziedziczak.github-io/_portfolio/project6_RTS.markdown

 subtitle: Coding and AI Example
 image: assets/img/portfolio/rts.png
 ---
-An "Age of Empires" clone I made for Design Prototype Fundamentals class while studying at the Academy of Interactive Entertainment.
+An "Age of Empires" clone I made for Design Prototype Fundamentals class during my studies.
 Note the game currently has no sound.
+This project was completed solo, with me programming and designing the game.
+The art is from Synty asets store.

 ### Links